Updated: 07/20/2020 4:05 p.m.

 COVID-19 Relief Pennsylvania Statewide Small Business Assistance

 The Pennsylvania Department of Community and Economic Development is distributing a total of $200 million to small-businesses that were financially impacted by the coronavirus pandemic through the COVID-19 Relief Pennsylvania Statewide Small Business Assistance program.
-The program is awarding grants ranging from $5,000 to $50,000, and businesses have until Aug.
-28 to apply.
-The second and final round of applications opened on Aug.
-10.
+The program will award grants ranging from $5,000 to $50,000, and there will be more than one round of applications.